CREOVAI blog

 Everything about this experience is negative!
 We all know a business that’s just like this, and you wonder how they’ve stuck around all this time.
 These types of experiences lead to bad word of mouth, and low customer engagement.

-Our takeaway?
-These experiences do NOT create loyalty.
+The takeaway: These experiences do NOT create loyalty.
 Don’t be like this.
 In fact, when new companies implement Creovai, one of the first things we recommend is to work to eliminate experiences in this category as we begin measuring customer loyalty.

 High effort, high product stickiness